July 26 - August 1, 2020: Issue 459

 Ferrero & Monika Biernacki - photo by Michael Mannington, Community Photography

-In April 23017 Pittwater Online had the privilege of bringing Readers the great news that Sydney’s largest NO KILL animal welfare organisation Doggie Rescue, had reached a new milestone and had saved 12,000 dogs from death row, re-homing each of them with loving families.
+Readers were happy to hear the great news that Sydney’s largest NO KILL animal welfare organisation Doggie Rescue, had reached a new milestone and had saved 12,000 dogs from death row, re-homing each of them with loving families.
 That is 12,000 healthy, loving creatures who would otherwise have faced certain death and become a statistic.

 When did Monika’s Doggie Rescue start?